optimusgride/teams_awake_fix/README.md

 The script is wrote by me in Python and it uses opensource libraries
 ## Contact
 For questions, open an issue in this repository or email me at optimusgride@gmail.com
+## To help fund my project or you want me to adapt my development for you, consider supporting by direct transfer to PayPal: kersonia.e@gmail.com